heikotopol/heikotopol.github.io/_pages/portfolio.md

+# Mechanical Properties of Composites
-# Transport Properties of Composites
+## Transport Properties of Composites

 My work on the mechanical behavior of composites deals with wave propagation and  heat transfer in anisotropic media.
-This research applied different methods such as the _plane wave expansion method_, the _asymptotic homogenization method_, and the _Floquet-Bloch approach_ in order to understand the properties of composites.
+This research applied different methods such as the _plane wave expansion method_, the _asymptotic homogenization method_ ([Andrianov et al. (2011)](https://doi.org/10.1002/zamm.201000176), [Andrianov et al. (2017)](https://doi.org/10.1016/j.ijheatmasstransfer.2017.03.124)), and the _Floquet-Bloch approach_ in order to understand the properties of composites.

 ![Dispersion](/images/RealNEW.png)